andrewt3000/MachineLearning/neuralNets.md

 - Kaiming (He) initializations are typically used on non-linear activations like ReLU or LeakyReLU

 ### Forward Propagation
-The forward propagation function is called at infernce.
+The forward propagation function is called at inference.
+The input is a vector of the features X and the output returned is a vector of the values after traversing the network.

+#### Numpy Example
-Here is a very simple example using numpy.
-If X is the input matrix, and W1 is the weight matrix for the first hidden layer, we take the dot product to get the values passed to the activation functions.
+If X is the input matrix, and W1 is the weight matrix (initialized and trained outside of this scope) for the first hidden layer, we take the dot product to get the values passed to the activation functions.
 Then we apply the activation function to each element in the matrix.
 Repeat for each layer.

 ```python
 def forward(self, X):